voiio/voiio.github.io/org_structure.md

 * and foster a supportive family and social life.

 voiio is a one-stop-shop for all employees and their needs.
-Employees use voiio on a regular basis and rely on it to support their daily lives.
+Employees use voiio regularly and rely on it to support their daily lives.

 We believe that

 * happy employees are the key to a successful company,
 * all employees have unique needs and challenges
-* and that we are able to provide a personalized solution for every employee.
+* and that we can provide a personalized solution for every employee.

 ### Product Principles